-The Council's responses to the findings identified in my audit are described in the accompanying schedule of findings and questioned costs.
-I did not audit the Council's response and, accordingly, I express no opinion on it.
+The Lincoln Council on Aging's response to the findings in my audit is described in the accompanying schedule of findings and questioned costs.
+The Lincoln Council on Aging, Inc.'s response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, I express no opinion on it.